 Gussy up a package of store-bought hummus with this gorgeous upgrade.

 So cute, so simple.

-If you can open a bag of baby carrots, you're halfway done with a crowd-pleaser that works as well for Thanksgiving as it does on a busy weeknight.
+If you can open a bag of baby carrots, you’re halfway done with a crowd-pleaser that works as well for Thanksgiving as it does for a busy weeknight dinner.